 - Track student progression closely with course faculty throughout the semester.
 Check Typhon information on a regular basis.
 It is critical for students to enter accurate information about encounters on a frequent basis.

 - Problem solve issues first within the course, with the course coordinator, faculty and student.
+If you need further assistance, see the Lead Faculty of the students APA.

 - For all courses that involve a faculty site visit, a written evaluation must be submitted to the course coordinator at the end of the semester signed and dated by the faculty and the student.